amrelarabi/Comic-Maker/README.md

-# Simple comic maker with HTML5 Canvas and Javascript
+# Simple mems maker with HTML5 Canvas and Javascript
 Javascript libraries used in the project :
 1. Jquery
 2. Bootstrap